University of Colorado Regulatory and Disciplinary Matters

 Click below to read the official rules and other information from OSC:

-Criminal Defense Attorneys, Alexander Garlin and Don Andrews, have experience in representing students in CU disciplinary proceedings, either as part of their representation for the underlying criminal charges or otherwise.
+Criminal Defense Attorneys, Alexander Garlin and Sarah Croog, have experience in representing students in CU disciplinary proceedings, either as part of their representation for the underlying criminal charges or otherwise.
 Whether you contact Garlin Driscoll, LLC, or other qualified attorneys, we recommend that you do so without delay so that you can better understand your circumstances, and thereby promote informed decision making that could significantly improve the ultimate outcome of your case.

 The criminal defense attorneys at Garlin Driscoll, LLC, welcome your inquiry and do not charge for initial telephone, e-mail and/or office consultations.